valtech-sd/super-transformer/README.md

 ## Summary

 This package provides scripts to transform incoming strings using templates.
-It receives string representations of various formats (JSON, CSV) and returns a string after transforming the incoming data.
+It receives string of various formats (JSON, CSV) and returns a string after transforming the incoming data.
+This package can also transform entire files or a string passed as an argument.

 A complete example of how to use this package in your own project is available at: https://github.com/valtech-sd/super-transformer-example